48 Free (BOM) Bill of Materials Templates (Excel – Word)

 • A BOM is used when determining materials needed, purchasing planning, and outlining operational steps to produce a finished product.

-• Using a bill of materials templates helps develop comprehensive BOMs and is timesaving when carrying out repetitive production processes such as mass production.
+• Using a BOM template helps develop comprehensive BOMs and is timesaving when carrying out repetitive production processes such as mass production.

-• A standard bill of materials template should consist of BOM level, product number/codes, product name, phase, description, quantity, unit of measurement, procurement type, reference designators, and BOM notes.
+• A standard template should consist of BOM level, product number/codes, product name, phase, description, quantity, unit of measurement, procurement type, reference designators, and BOM notes.

 • There are two ways to present a BOM: explosion display and implosion display.